MAli-Yildirim/User-Authentication-via-Keystroke-Dynamics/README.md

 -sklearn

-Make sure to download necessary libraries before starting also you can check the website: <a href="https://userauthenticationproject.herokuapp.com">userauthenticationproject.herokuapp.com</a>
+Make sure to download necessary libraries before starting

 The main goal of this project is increasing the password security of users.
 We are creating user models from key typings and we are using them onto machine learning algorithm.
 2 method is used.
-For password security i am using oneclass-svm to detect anomalies.
+For password security i am using oneclass-svm and other clustering algorithms to detect anomalies.
-For comparison with other users svm algorithm is used but their passwords must match.
+For comparison with other users, svm algorithm is used but their passwords must match.

 I created a account database in the account folder and it holds 3 example users.